Did You Know?

 2018 Delta Member Handbook: The Delta Member Handbook is not only a guide for operating a club, it will assist you with your understanding of the Delta Region as a whole; including Delta’s Confidentiality Policy, Due Process Procedures and Recruiting Policy.

+TAKE SAFESPORT TRAINING: All adult members of the Delta Region are required to be certified in SafeSport.
+Beginning with the 2018-2019 season, the online course must be repeated every two years.
 To become SafeSport certified, a USAV member will need to complete all three of the 30-minute modules (replacing the current 90-minute course).

 - Sexual Misconduct Awareness Education